vegaprotocol/networks/README.md

 -rw------- 1 root root  491 Aug 20 12:18 UTC--2021-08-20T12-18-46.295673471Z--a0fd251fe9d66d1b37236a04e70427c3d388972c
 ```

-### Initialize Tendermint
+### Initialize CometBFT

-We need to initialize Tendermint on our node.
+We need to initialize CometBFT on our node.
 The Tendermint home directly is initialized using the command below:

 ```
 root@ubuntu-s-4vcpu-8gb-amd-lon1-01:~# vega tm init